-One of the best things to eat in Paris is the croissant.
+One of the best things to eat in Paris is the ubiquitous and delicious croissant.
 There is something special about croissants in Paris.
 Buttery, flaky, and soft, Parisian croissants cannot be beaten!
-We’ve ranked the best types of croissants to try on your visit to Paris.
+We’ve ranked the top 10 best croissants in Paris, so you know where to begin!

 Table of Contents